microsoft/Kusto-Query-Language/doc/arrayifffunction.md

 ---
 title: array_iif() - Azure Data Explorer
-description: This article describes array_iif() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 04/28/2019
+description: Learn how to use the array_iif() function to scan and evaluate elements in an array. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
 ---
 # array_iif()